nteract/semiotic/public/assets/markdown/xyframe.md

 ### showSummaryPoints: { _boolean_ }

-If _showSummaryPoints_ is specified, displays the points that make up the areas for summary elements.
+If _showSummaryPoints_ is specified, displays the points that make up the summaries for summary elements.
 These points will be styled just like points that are added to the `points` array using `pointStyle` or `pointClass`.

 ```jsx
 <XYFrame showSummaryPoints={ true } ... />